OpenWaterFoundation/owf-app-geoprocessor-python/README.md

 ## Development Environment ##

-The development environment consists of QGIS (Python 2 version, and Python is included with QGIS), Python 2 (normal install, used with MkDocs documentation and as needed), PyCharm Community Edition, and Git client such as Git for Windows.
+The development environment consists of QGIS (Python 3 version, and Python is included with QGIS), Python 3 (used with MkDocs documentation and testing framework version), PyCharm Community Edition, and Git client such as Git for Windows.

 * See the published [GeoProcessor Developer Documentation](http://learn.openwaterfoundation.org/owf-app-geoprocessor-python-doc-dev/)